foxmask/blog.trigger-happy.eu/content/pages/infos.md

 ## What is this ?

-As it exists tools to make his blog or website or even his own cloud system, "Trigger Happy" is a [free software](http://en.wikipedia.org/wiki/Free_software) that provides a micro [Enterprise service bus (ESB)](http://en.wikipedia.org/wiki/Enterprise_service_bus)
+"Trigger Happy" is a 🚂 bridge between internet services

 ## How does it work ?